The Social Enterprise sector makes a significant contribution to the NI economy (£625 million when combining direct and indirect impacts).

 Social Enterprise Action Plan 2019-2024

-Our Social Enterprise Action Plan aims to grow and improve Belfast’s social economy sector in order to improve the lives of those living in the city through inclusive growth.
-This plan was developed following various interviews with the sector and looks at addressing not just the needs of the sector, but also the barriers to growth to enhance the Belfast economy, create jobs for citizens and help to address social issues within the city.
+Our Social Enterprise Action Plan aims to grow Belfast's social economy sector to improve the lives of Belfast residents through inclusive growth.
+This plan was developed following various interviews with the sector and looks at addressing not just the needs of the sector, but also the barriers to growth to enhance the Belfast economy, create jobs for citizens and help to address social issues in the city.

-- to raise awareness of the social economy sector and the work within it across the city
+- to raise awareness of Belfast's social economy sector and its work

-- to help create a social enterprising culture within the city and increase levels of entrepreneurship in Belfast
+- to help create a social enterprising culture and increase levels of entrepreneurship in Belfast

-- to be comparative with leading UK cities such as London and Edinburgh in terms of social enterprise
+- to reach comparative levels of social enterprise activity as in leading UK cities such as London and Edinburgh

 - to increase the number of social enterprises in Belfast by supporting at least 250 new start-ups in the city by 2023

-- to create employment within the city by creating at least 400 new jobs within the sector by 2024
+- to create employment in Belfast by creating at least 400 new jobs within the sector by 2024

 - to develop the business skills and knowledge of the social economy sector and provide accessible support